rmcwhae/block-party-gallery/README.md

 # Gallery

+A filterable gallery of images, built with [SvelteKit](https://kit.svelte.dev/).
+Note that this is not optimized: images are not responsive, and the gallery is not paginated.
+This is a proof-of-concept, only meant to be run locally.

 !["Demo view"](./demo.png)

-Populate the `static/content` folder with images and their corresponding JSON files, e.g. `Block Party 64.json` and `Block Party 64.png`.
+Populate the `static/content` folder (may require creation) with images and their corresponding JSON files, e.g. `Block Party 64.json` and `Block Party 64.png`.

 ## Running the App